-Today marks Kobe’s retirement ceremony’s anniversary when the Los Angeles Lakers hanged the numbers 8 and 24 in the rafters, among other legends that played for the most famous NBA franchise.
-It also marks the anniversary of one of the first real duels between Michael Jordan and the late great Kobe Bryant, who was making his name known in the NBA while still being a teenager.
+Today marked Kobe’s retirement ceremony’s anniversary when the Los Angeles Lakers hung the numbers 8 and 24 in the rafters, among other legends that played for the most famous NBA franchise.
+It also marks the anniversary of one of the first real duels between Michael Jordan and the late great Kobe Bryant, who made his name known in the NBA while still being a teenager.

 After a couple of previous games against MJ, Kobe realized he would have to improve fast to compete with top players in the league and potentially surpass them as the NBA’s best player.

 On December 17th, 1997, a 19-year-old Bryant continued his streak of great performances.
 He scored 27 against the Rockets, 30 against the Mavericks, and Chicago Bulls were up next.
-Both teams were missing some key players since both Shaquille O’Neal and Scottie Pippen didn’t play that night.
+Both teams were missing key players since Shaquille O’Neal, and Scottie Pippen didn’t play that night.
 Everything was set for a game that personified the present and, in some way, the NBA’s future.

 Both MJ and Kobe didn’t disappoint the crowd at the United Center with their historic performances.
 MJ scored a game-high 36 points with incredible efficiency, while young Kobe led the Lakers with 33 points, but the Bulls won that game 104-83.

 What is also memorable about this game is Kobe’s approach towards MJ when he asked him a piece of advice about footwork.
-Bryant wanted to know how to find more space to take a shot, on which Jordan told him he needs to feel the defense with his legs to gain an advantage on offense.MJ was more than willing to pass on the knowledge while recognizing the potential this kid has to make it in the league.
+Bryant wanted to know how to find more space to take a shot, on which Jordan told him he needed to feel the defense with his legs to gain an advantage on offense.MJ was more than willing to pass on the knowledge while recognizing this kid's potential to make it in the league.